foyarekhua/Retail-Shop-Case-Study-/README.md

 # Retail-Shop-Case-Study
 ## Goal
 Develop a database to analyze and visualize retail shopping data.
-Specifically provide insights to improve planning, staffing, and promotions.
+Specifically:
+- link sales data with weather patterns and survey demographics
+- Identify correlations: temperature vs. sales, rainfall effects, weekend lift.
+- Compare shop performance and seasonal patterns.
+- Build foundation for dashboards and predictive modeling.
 ## Research questions / problems
 - Daily sales fluctuate and leadership lacks clarity on why.
 Understanding how the weather and customer demographics impact performance will provide insights to improve planning, staffing, and promotions.
 ## Summary